utlib/collections-uoft/docs/documentation/2024-migration-guide.md

   * The Collections U of T Service will run in maintenance mode due to staff leaves
   * Development for the New Collections U of T Platform's administrator user interface will be completed
 * **Spring 2026:** ITS releases New Collections U of T Platform's administrator user interface (Admin UI).
 Collection owners are onboarded to self-edit and self-ingest procedures
-* **2026 on:** additional web accessibility review; user testing and feedback gathering; iterative improvements on New Collections as requested by collection owners and triaged by ITS
+* **2026 onwards:** additional web accessibility review; user testing and feedback gathering; iterative improvements on New Collections as requested by collection owners and triaged by ITS